vishalcloudyuga/dcos-docs/1.9/usage/pods/technical-overview.md

 DC/OS handles and represents pods as single services.
 Containers in pods share networking namespace and ephemeral volumes.

 You configure a pod via a pod definition, which is similar to a Marathon application definition.
-There are some differences between pod and application definitions, however.
-For instance, you will need to specify an endpoint (not a port number) in order for other applications to communicate with your pod, pods have a separate REST API, and pods support only Mesos-level health checks.
+There are nonetheless some differences between pod and application definitions.
+For instance:

+- You must specify an endpoint (not a port number) in order for other applications to communicate with your pod.
+- Pods have a separate REST API.
+- Pods support only Mesos-level health checks.
 You can create and manage pods with the [DC/OS CLI](/docs/1.9/usage/pods/pods-cli/) or via the /v2/pods/ endpoint of the [Marathon REST API](http://mesosphere.github.io/marathon/docs/generated/api.html).

 # Networking